 Avid Helps Dolby Introduce Dolby Atmos to Audio Pros and Audiences

-When Dolby introduced Dolby Atmos, its next generation of cinema audio technology, in April 2012, the company promised “an entirely powerful and dramatic new listening experience…with sound that truly envelops you and allows you to hear the whole picture.”
-The potential for Dolby Atmos to become the next big thing for filmmakers—as well as the most immersive audio experience yet for moviegoers—is without question.
+When Dolby introduced Atmos, its next generation of cinema audio technology, the company promised “an entirely powerful and dramatic new listening experience.”
+The potential for Dolby Atmos to become the next big thing for filmmakers—as well as the most immersive audio experience for moviegoers—is without question.
 The challenge was figuring out how to help filmmakers incorporate the new technology into their projects.

 Bridging Pro Tools with Dolby Atmos